Ayutthaya Kingdom: Persian and French influences

-Narai was courted not just by Catholic conversion, but as well by proselytizing Muslim Persians, Chams and Makassars in his court, the later of which communities launched an unsuccessful revolt in 1686 to replace Narai with a Muslim puppet king.
-While members of the anti-foreign court faction were primarily concerned with Catholic influence, there is evidence to suggest that Narai was equally interested in Islam, and had no desire to fully convert to either religion.
+Narai was courted not only by Catholic missionaries but also by proselytizing Muslim Persians, Chams, and Makassars, the latter of whom launched an unsuccessful revolt in 1686 to replace him with a Muslim puppet king.
+While the anti-foreign faction was primarily concerned with Catholic influence, evidence suggests that Narai was equally interested in Islam and had no desire to convert fully to either religion.

-Nonetheless, a dissatisfied faction now led by Narai's celebrated elephantry commander, Phetracha, had long planned a coup to remove Narai.
-When the king became seriously ill in May 1688, Phetracha and his accomplices had him arrested along with Phaulkon and many members of the royal family, all of whom were put to death besides Narai, who died in captivity in July of that year.
-With the king and his heirs out of the way, Phetracha then usurped the throne and officially crowned himself King of Ayutthaya on 1 August.
+Nonetheless, a dissatisfied faction led by Narai's celebrated elephantry commander, Phetracha, had long planned a coup.
+When Narai fell seriously ill in May 1688, Phetracha and his accomplices arrested him, Phaulkon, and much of the royal family.
+All were executed except Narai, who died in captivity that July.
+With the king and his heirs removed, Phetracha usurped the throne and was crowned King of Ayutthaya on 1 August.

-The 1688 Siamese siege of the French fortress in Bangkok.

-King Phetracha took Mergui back from French control almost immediately, and began the pivotal Siege of Bangkok, which culminated in an official French retreat from Siam.
-Phetracha's reign, however, was not stable.
-Many of Phetracha's provincial governors refused to recognize his rule as legitimate, and rebellions by the late Narai's supporters persisted for many years.
-The most important change to Siam in the aftermath of the revolution was Phetracha's refusal to continue Narai's foreign embassies.
-King Phetracha opted instead to reverse much of Narai's decisions and closed Thailand to almost all forms of European interaction except with the Dutch.
+Phetracha soon took Mergui back from French control and began the pivotal Siege of Bangkok, which ended with a French retreat from Siam.
+His reign, however, was unstable.
+Many provincial governors refused to recognize his rule, while rebellions by Narai's supporters persisted for years.
+Phetracha's most important departure from Narai's policies was his refusal to continue foreign embassies.
+He instead reversed much of Narai's foreign policy and closed Thailand to almost all European interaction except with the Dutch.